mzsoltmolnar/random-bitstream-tester/README.md

 ## Online Website

-The random bit sequence tester can [be accessed here](https://mzsoltmolnar.github.io/random-bitstream-tester/)
+The random bit sequence tester can [be accessed here](https://mzsoltmolnar.github.io/random-bitstream-tester/) (Demo video included on the tester's website)

 ## About